-Ben Cruachan Dam Visitor Guide
+Ben Cruachan Dam

 Overview

-Firstly, it has the distinction of being the highest point in the district of Argyll and Bute.
-And secondly, it’s home to the Scottish Power hydro-electric dam that generates energy for the power station hidden deep within its depths.
+Ben Cruachan is an 1126-metre-high mountain in the Scottish Highlands that has two claims to fame.
+First, it has the distinction of being the highest point in the district of Argyll and Bute.
+Second, it’s home to the Scottish Power hydro-electric dam that generates energy for the power station hidden deep within it.

 Ben Cruachan

-The highlights
+The Highlights

-Visiting tips
+Visiting Tips

 1: The lower section of Ben Cruachan is quite boggy so if you want to explore beyond the dam I suggest wearing waterproof hiking boots (link to my favourite boots on Amazon).
 If you stick to the road you shouldn’t need much more than a rainproof jacket.

 2: Combine a visit to Ben Cruachan Dam with The Hollow Mountain Experience to discover how the mountain supplies energy to thousands of homes.
-The attraction features an exhibition and a tour deep inside the ‘hollow mountain’.
+The attraction features an exhibition and a guided tour deep inside the ‘hollow mountain’.

 Ben Cruachan

-Tourist information
+Tourist Information

-Ben Cruachan is part of a ring of mountains known as the Cruachan horseshoe which overlooks Loch Awe and Loch Etive*, and a gentle climb to the summit reveals both the loch and the surrounding peaks in all their glory.
+Ben Cruachan is part of a ring of mountains known as the Cruachan horseshoe which overlooks Loch Awe and Loch Etive, and a gentle climb to the summit reveals both the loch and the surrounding mountains in all their glory.

 Ben Cruachan

+Ben Cruachan Dam is not accessible by car, but it’s a nice walk and you can enjoy stunning views at the top.
 From the Scottish Power visitor centre, turn right and drive to Loch Awe village.
-After the 30 mph sign, take the first road on the left which is signposted St Conan’s Road.
+After the 30 mph sign, take the first road on the left which is signposted St. Conan’s Road.

 The road is three miles long, has a good surface all the way, and climbs gradually across the hillside.
 It’s an easy walk and I’d say most people will manage it, no matter their fitness level.